How to only get the first picture in the single-page slide group?

-As a website operator deeply rooted in AnQiCMS, I know that every detail of content display is crucial to user experience and website effectiveness.In daily operations, we often encounter the need to accurately obtain a specific image from a set of slides, such as using the first image of a single-page slide as the header image, cover thumbnail, or background image for a certain module.The powerful template tag system of AnQi CMS provides us with a flexible and efficient solution.
+As an operator deeply involved in AnQiCMS, I know that every detail of content display is related to user experience and website effect.In daily operations, we often encounter the need to accurately obtain a single image from a slide set, such as using the first image of a single-page slide as a page header image, cover thumbnail, or background image for a module.The powerful template tag system of Anqi CMS provides us with a flexible and efficient solution.

-The composition of a single-page slideshow group image in Anqi CMS
+The composition of the single-page slide group image in Anqi CMS

-In AnQi CMS, when we upload a 'Banner image' or a 'slide group image' for a single page (such as 'About Us', 'Contact Information'), the system actually stores these images as a list of image URLs.This means, although we uploaded multiple images on the backend, at the template layer, we can obtain the collection of this image URL through specific tags and further process it.Understanding this is the foundation for accurately extracting the required images.
+In AnQi CMS, when we upload a 'Banner image' or a 'slide group image' for a single page (such as 'About Us', 'Contact Information'), the system actually stores these images as a list of image URLs.This means that although we uploaded multiple images on the backend, at the template level, we can retrieve the collection of this image URL through specific tags and further process it.Understanding this is the foundation for accurately extracting the required image.

-For example, if we want to get all slide images on the current page in a template, the template code would usually be written like this:
+For example, if we want to get all the slide images on the current page in a template, we would usually write the template code like this:

 {% pageDetail pageImages with name="Images" %}